March 19th, 2020

 Best free video chat apps to help you stay connected

-There’s no place like home.
-But, with all of us doing our part to prevent the spread of coronavirus (COVID-19) through social distancing, far fewer opportunities for activities outside the house on your calendar could leave you feeling a little isolated.
+There's no place like home.
+But, with all of us doing our part to prevent the spread of COVID-19 through social distancing, far fewer opportunities for activities outside the house could leave you feeling a little isolated.

 Luckily, your tech can help you to stay connected.
-While in-person gatherings have been limited to a tiny number of people in the same room at one time, thanks to today’s video chat app options, you can digitally connect with more than 30 people at once in the same virtual space using group video calls.
+While in-person gatherings have limited capacity, thanks to today's video chat app options, you can digitally connect with more than 30 people at once in the same virtual space using group video calls.

-Even when not in the midst of a pandemic, our experts understand that your technology, especially your phone, is your lifeline.
+Even when not in the midst of a pandemic, Asurion Experts understand that your technology, especially your phone, is your lifeline.
 So, they did the research for you and found the best video conferencing options to keep you virtually connected to your friends and family.
 Here are the best free video chat apps that are perfect for group calling.

 You might be thinking, "Facebook doesn't have a video chat option, that's Facebook Messenger."
 You're right about Facebook Messenger having video chat capabilities that allow you to chat with a large group of fellow Messenger users at once.
 But with Facebook, you also have the option to do watch parties.
 It's a way to watch any public video on Facebook with a group so you can react in real time with your friends.
 For example, with the cancellation of major sports, some fans are setting up watch parties to relive their favorite moments from the season and speculate where their team would've ended up in the tournament.

 Do you miss your weekly Taco Tuesday dinner dates with your friends?
 WhatsApp can help!
 It's available for Android and iOS devices and, even better, the live group video chat feature is free.
 Just set up the call for up to four people and toast your margaritas to social distancing from the comfort and safety of your own home.